A large family from Fellheim in the Allgäu

 Munich City Archives, DE-1992-NL-ROS-0472-38

-Jacques leaves the planning and equipment to his son Erwin.
+Jacques leaves the planning and furnishing to his son Erwin.
 He may only be twenty, but he already knows a lot about the business.
 He is studying art history and completing his doctorate.

 Black and white photograph.
 Interior with valuable furniture and paintings.